Fire and rescue services

 Tick-borne encephalitis (World Health Organisation) and other tick-borne diseases are a risk, especially if you travel through forests.

 Access to this part of the country may be limited and remains radioactive.
+Avoid tours to this area due to the radiation risk.

 More information: